Securethingsuk/Heltec_CubeCell/README.md

 The Heltec CubeCell product line is a good product but as is often the case the actual use, show differences to the design.
 In addition Docuemntation is not always as readable as needed.

-This  Repository will hold the current notes on the product  and as tested working Sensor test and LoRaWAN   code for other sensors no provided within the Heltec Example Code.
+This  Repository will hold the current notes on the product  and as tested, working sensor test and LoRaWAN  sketches for other sensors not provided within the Heltec Example Code.
+It should be noted that each sensor has its own .c/.h in the folder so that if you have files of the same name the correct library is used, even though this is wastefull in storage space it provides a controlled use of libraries.

 The CubeCell product is very good in that it has:
 •	Low standby power consumption,